 However, even though I am an affiliate, this is an honest review.
 I never recommend anything unless I currently use it or have done so in the past and am happy it does what it is meant to do.

-I opened my Borderless Account because I hoped it would save me money when transferring money internationally between banks.
+I opened a multi-currency account because I hoped it would save me money when transferring money internationally between banks.
 It does.